teksi/wastewater/docs/en/user-guide/editing/editing.rst

 .. versionadded:: 2026.0

-This feature adapts the synchronization of identifiers, following the idea that identifiers are null.
+This feature adapts the synchronization of identifiers, following the idea that identifiers are not null.

 For Wastewater structure / Cover / Wastewater nodes, they are kept in sync: